Ohlweiler11/Exper/README.md

 ### Functions
 Plots graphs based on a function.
 Functions are written like this:
 ```
-yVariable(unit) x xVariable(unit) : *expression as a function of xVariable* : firstValue<lastValue
+yVariable(unit) x xVariable(unit) : *expression as a function of xVariable* : value1<value2
 ```
-Creating a graph of that expression within the interval from the first value to the last value.
+Creating a graph of that expression within the interval [value1, value2] of xVariable.
 For example:
 ```
 Ec(J) x t(s) : m(a*t + v0)²/2 : 0<20
 ```